 It is not that difficult to refuse plastic bags in your everyday life.
 Why should it be different on your trips?

 Many developing countries do not have proper waste disposal systems.
 This means that most of your plastic waste ends up in the ocean or somewhere else in nature.

-Remember, plastic bags we use take 10 – 20 years to decompose.
+Remember, the plastic bags we use take 10 – 20 years to decompose.
 It is 50 years for foamed plastic cups and 200 years for aluminum cans.
 Plastic bottles take up to 450 years to decompose!

 The Telegraph gives a deeper insight into the mind-blowing scale of plastic garbage we are producing.

 Bring your own reusable bags with you.
-Take a light metal water bottle instead of buying plastic ones.
+Take a light metal water bottle instead of buying a plastic one.
 I know, it is not always that easy for the bottles, because in some places you can get clean drinkable water only in plastic bottles.
 Try to do refills as much as possible though!

 You may also take portable water cleaning systems with you where ti is really necessary.
 These will cost some more extra money and effort though.